 Honors Thesis

-The University Honors Scholar is encouraged to complete an honors thesis or honors project in his/her major in accordance with departmental requirements, as shown below:
+The University Honors Scholar is encouraged to complete an honors thesis or honors project in his/her major in accordance with departmental requirements.
+Please see the course descriptions section of this catalog for ENG 4498-4499 and HIS 4498.